Episode 50: Strategic Planning

 What I'd say too, is what Lee alluded to earlier.
 Jennifer and I led a session together this past Friday where we started to get down that rabbit hole.
 We were comfortable saying, "Interesting.
 That seems like a conversation for another day."
 I said that a couple of times this morning.
 I also led us down a couple of rabbit holes.

-Anyway, but I would just say though is, again remembering that you got to have someone that can facilitate and cut something off, or else you won't get to major topics.
+Anyway, what I would just say though is, again remembering that you’ve got to have someone that can facilitate and cut something off, or else you won't get to major topics.